 Protonmail - a privacy-first service based in Switzerland; fully encrypted with top-notch security.

 For when an email is too formal and you need a faster way to talk, workplace instant messaging is the way to go.
-Just remember to turn your notifications off when you’re off work, or the conversations will never end.

 Slack - the gold standard when it comes to workplace chat apps.
 Discussions are divided into channels (chat rooms, basically) for team talk, and you can send private messages too.
 If you’ve never moved past Skype or email, it can be a game changer.

 We've used Slack at Timetastic since the outset.
 There are times it's noisy and distracting but as we've grown we've adapted and learned to switch off notifications or shut it down entirely when you need to get in the zone.